 Even before formal sanctions materialise, delayed or missing filings produce tangible consequences:

-Important: Banks in Luxembourg increasingly run automated checks on RCS publication status.
-A missing filing can trigger an internal alert before you are even aware of the issue.
+Banks in Luxembourg increasingly run automated checks on RCS publication status, and a missing filing can trigger an internal alert before the company is even aware of the issue.

 A reliable method is to work backwards from the year-end, assigning clear internal deadlines to each step: